NMRCalc/NMRCalc.github.io/README.md

 This channel serves as the nuts and bolts collection concerning NMRCalc, including tutorials and howto's.

-The channel is available here: https://www.youtube.com/channel/UCxmr6qfK3Yq-3RveHQRJBKg
+The channel is available [here](https://www.youtube.com/channel/UCxmr6qfK3Yq-3RveHQRJBKg).